Joe Macer: Storylines

-Joe Macer was widowed in 1982 and has two daughters, Megan (Niky Wardley) and Shelly, from his first marriage.
+Joe Macer was widowed in 1982 and has two daughters, Megan (Niky Wardley) and Shelly Macer, from his first marriage.
 He soon met Pauline Fowler (Wendy Richard), a dancing companion at their salsa dance club, and they become good friends.
 Joe falls in love with Pauline and proposes to her once in The Queen Victoria public house.
-She turns Joe down but he does not give up, and asks her again in February 2006 after falsely telling her that he will leave for Dubai; this time she accepts.
-On their wedding day on 17 February 2006, Pauline has doubts about remarrying, but goes through with it any way.
-However she chooses to keep her surname as Fowler as she doesn't want 'a new identity'.
-Soon after, Joe admits his former criminal career to Pauline, revealing that his lifelong friend Bert Atkinson (Dave Hill) served time in prison for Joe's crimes, and that he still owes Bert.
+She turns Joe down, but he does not give up, and asks her again in February 2006, after falsely telling her that he will leave for Dubai; this time, she accepts.
+On their wedding day (17 February 2006), Pauline has doubts about remarrying, but goes through with it anyway.
+However, she chooses to keep her surname as Fowler, as she doesn't want 'a new identity'.
+Soon after this, Joe admits his former criminal career to Pauline, revealing that his lifelong friend Bert Atkinson (Dave Hill) served time in prison for Joe's crimes, and that he still owes Bert.
 Joe refuses to choose between Pauline and Bert, and Pauline throws him out of the house.
-After he and Bert convert Pauline's loft, Pauline forgives him and lets him come home, but their relationship remains uneasy as she becomes obsessed with her irrational vendetta against her daughter-in-law, Sonia (Natalie Cassidy).
+After he and Bert convert Pauline's loft, Pauline forgives him and lets him come home, but their relationship remains uneasy, as she becomes obsessed with her irrational vendetta against her daughter-in-law, Sonia (Natalie Cassidy).

 In December 2006, Pauline falsely claims that she is dying of a brain tumour.
 When Joe goes to the hospital and discovers this is untrue, he leaves Pauline.
 In one final encounter, Pauline tells Joe she never loved him, insults his lovemaking and tells him she wants nothing more to do with him.
-Joe responds in kind by calling her "a block of ice in bed," and then smashes her family photographs, insulting in turn her late husband Arthur, ("a criminal"), her dead son Mark ("diseased") and her daughter Michelle ("little scrubber").
+Joe responds in kind by calling her "a block of ice in bed," and then smashes her family photographs, insulting in turn her late husband Arthur ("a criminal"), her dead son Mark ("diseased") and her daughter Michelle ("little scrubber").
 The heated argument ends with Pauline smashing a plate on Joe's head.
-Joe leaves to spend Christmas with his daughter, and when he returns on Boxing Day he is at first shocked to find out that Pauline is dead, but later gets drunk and tells everyone he is pleased she is dead.
-When the police arrive at Pauline's funeral with news of a murder inquiry, Pauline's son Martin (James Alexandrou) first believes Joe must be the suspect, and tries to strangle him, until Sonia owns up and announces it was her the police are investigating.
+Joe leaves to spend Christmas with his daughter, and when he returns on Boxing Day, he is at first shocked to find out that Pauline is dead, but later gets drunk and tells everyone he is pleased she is dead.
+When the police arrive at Pauline's funeral with news of a murder inquiry, Pauline's son Martin (James Alexandrou) initially believes that Joe must be the suspect, and tries to strangle him, until Sonia owns up and announces it was her the police are investigating.
 Joe later packs his belongings and goes to live with Megan.
-He promises Martin he will return for Pauline's second funeral, but he later claims that his car broke down on the motorway, so he was unable to attend.
+He promises Martin he will return for Pauline's second funeral, but he later claims that his car broke down on the motorway, so was unable to attend.